letsencrypt/cp-cps/CP-CPS.md

 Certificate information is verified using data and documents obtained no more than 90 days prior to issuance of the Certificate.

 As part of the issuance process, ISRG checks for CAA records and follows the processing instructions found, for each dNSName in the subjectAltName extension of the certificate to be issued, as specified in RFC 8659 and Section 3.2.2.8 of the Baseline Requirements.
 The CA acts in accordance with CAA records if present.
-If the CA issues, the CA will do so within the TTL of the CAA record, or 8 hours, whichever is greater.
+If the CA issues, it does so within the TTL of the CAA record, or 8 hours, whichever is greater.
 The CA's CAA identifying domain is `letsencrypt.org`.

 ISRG maintains a list of high-risk domains and blocks issuance of certificates for those domains.
-Requests for removal from the high-risk domains list will be considered, but will likely require further documentation confirming control of the domain from the Applicant, or other proof as ISRG management deems necessary.
+Requests for removal from the high-risk domains list are considered, but generally require further documentation confirming control of the domain from the Applicant, or other proof as ISRG management deems necessary.

 ### 4.2.2 Approval or rejection of certificate applications

 Approval requires successful completion of validation per Section 3.2.2 as well as compliance with all CA policies.

 Certificates containing a new gTLD under consideration by ICANN will not be issued.
-The CA Server will periodically be updated with the latest version of the Public Suffix List and will consult the ICANN domains section for every requested DNS identifier.
-The CA server will not validate or issue for DNS identifiers that do not have a Public Suffix in the ICANN domains section.
+The CA Server is periodically updated with the latest version of the Public Suffix List and consults the ICANN domains section for every requested DNS identifier.
+The CA server does not validate or issue for DNS identifiers that do not have a Public Suffix in the ICANN domains section.

 ### 4.2.3 Time to process certificate applications